-• Students must provide a satisfactory reason for being absent from class, to the course instructor, in advance of missing a class.

-- Students must observe protocols for online course attendance (e.g., having camera turned on). - Students must arrive on time for class and must not depart early from the class.
+- Students must provide a satisfactory reason for being absent from class, to the course instructor and the Student Life Departent, in advance of missing a class. - Students must observe protocols for online course attendance (e.g., having camera turned on). - Students must arrive on time for class and must not depart early from the class.
 Persistent late arrival at, or early departure from, class meetings may result in being counted as absent from class.

-If students fail to attend 20% of the scheduled classes for the semester the following will be the consequence:
+If students fail to attend 20% of the scheduled classes for the semester without a valid excuse, they will be withdrawn from the course with a grade of either W or F depending on when the 20% unexcused absence level is reached.